Markets

 0.0 pp

-Canada is a North American country with a population of 41.3 million in 2024; it was the 9th largest economy in the world.
+Canada, a North American country, has a population of 41.3 million in 2025 and ranks as the 9th largest economy in the world.

-According to Globaldata, in 2024, Canada was the 7th largest source market for tourists globally, generating 39.3 million trips and accounting for 2.5% of total global tourism demand.
+According to GlobalData, in 2025 it was the 10th largest outbound tourism market globally, generating 34.1 million trips and accounting for a 2.1% share of global tourism demand.
+Europe represents 16.6% of Canadian outbound flows, corresponding to 5.7 million trips.

 Team